-Over the wintertime, debris may have collected in your lawn, such as fallen branches.
-Give your property a once-over come April and give it a proper clean-sweep.
+Over the wintertime, debris may have collected on your lawn, such as fallen branches and rogue leaves from late last season.
+Give your property a once-over in April and give it a proper clean-sweep.
 This includes keeping an eye out for dead grass or “thatch.”
-This dead grass can accumulate and form a home for pests or mold growth.
+This dead grass can accumulate and form a home for pests and/or mold growth.

-Early spring is a good time to aerate specific patches of thatch (so your grass can breathe) or seed turf spots damaged by salt or snow plows.
-However, we typically recommend Massachusetts homeowners wait until fall to do thorough aeration and overseeding.
+Early Spring is a good time to aerate specific patches of thatch, which allows your grass to be oxygenated, or seed turf spots damaged by salt or snow plows.
+However, we typically recommend Massachusetts homeowners wait until the Fall to do thorough aeration and overseeding.

 In Massachusetts, late April is usually an ideal time to begin laying down your first round of lawn fertilizer.
-From there out, we recommend nourishing your turf with fertilizer once a month throughout June.
-This routine spring lawn care practice gives your lawn three bursts of nutrients to survive hot, dry summers.
+From that time forward, we recommend nourishing your turf with fertilizer once a month through June.
+This routine Spring lawn care practice gives your lawn three bursts of nutrients to survive hot, dry summers.

 With the initial treatment, we recommend pairing your fertilizer with pre-emergent herbicides to prevent crabgrass growth.
 Hit this crabgrass early, or else it can consume your lawn and steal nutrients from your grass.
 Read our Weeding & Feeding 101 article for help choosing the right herbicide and fertilizer.
 The wrong chemicals can kill your lawn, quickly, so don’t be afraid to reach out with questions about choosing the right product.